KidapawanProgrammersClub/2016/Lessons/2016-07-07_Arrays_Vectors_Functions/README.md

 ###1.
 We can use vectors in C++ instead of arrays -- vectors keep track of the current size of the list.
 (Please see samples within this folder)

 ...pero naa koy mali nga nasulti during our discussion.
-I said that we can write this code below with vectors (storing the first 10 positive integers into the vector):
+I said that we can write this code below with vectors (storing the first 10 positive integers in the vector):

 ```C++
 vector<int> vec;